A Stomach Issue Can Be IBS or Something Worse

 When you have an upset stomach it’s hard to tell what’s really going on.
 You may feel bloated and have gas, you may have slight pain or an uncomfortable feeling, or you may have diarrhea or even constipation.
 It could be caused by a reaction to something you ate, or it could be a food sensitivity or allergy.
 It can come on suddenly and go away just as fast or it can linger.
-With so many variables it’s hard to know when to seek medical treatment.
+With so many variables it’s hard to know when to seek treatment.

 What is IBS?

-Irritable Bowel Syndrome (IBS) is very common.
+IBS is very common.
 It’s a series of symptoms that can occur together and may include abdominal pain, diarrhea or constipation.
 According to the Mayo Clinic, signs and symptoms of IBS are:

-- Cramping and abdominal pain
+- Abdominal pain

-- Constipation or diarrhea or sometimes with alternating bouts of each
+- Constipation or diarrhea

 - Mucus in the stool